 Faculty and Staff Resources

 In response to the COVID-19 crisis we rapidly converted over 240 courses to be delivered remotely to students for the second half of the semester.
 This was a remarkable accomplishment and positively impacted the lives of over 2,000 students, who also had to rapidly adapt to a new mode of learning among the other life challenges they faced.
 This unprecedented crisis showed that we could teach effectively online and it has changed the mindsets to this end of many faculty, in our college and across the country.
 Moreover, this crisis has permanently changed how we will teach in higher education.
-We will see the first phase of this at scale in Fall 2020.
+We saw the first phase of this at scale in fall 2020.

 Faculty should all use Canvas as their course content management platform.
 For those not familiar with Canvas, please refer to this link.
 The following resources are available to help faculty create high-quality Canvas sites.